Boucii/JavaFX-QQmail-client/README.md

 controller of the ui ,core datas  , controls mailbox

-the outcome is like below:(the image seems not showing,click the /image folader)
+the outcome is like below:

 ![](https://github.com/Boucii/JavaFX-QQmail-client/raw/master/image/settings.png)